Mattie Edwards Hewitt: Biography

 Hewitt's correspondence with Johnston, which was mostly one sided, was quite sensuous with declaration of her love for Johnston.
-Her letters to Johnston are part of the book titled "The Woman behind the Lens: The Life and Work of Frances Benjamin Johnston" (1864–1952) by Bettina Berch which also contain "epistolary exchanges of lady-love" letters of the then many other famous women such as between Virginia Woolf and Vita Sackville-West, Eleanor Roosevelt and Lorena Hickok, Edna St. Vincent Millay and Edith Wynne Matthison, and Margaret Mead and Ruth Benedict.
+Some of her letters to Johnston are part of the book titled "The Woman behind the Lens: The Life and Work of Frances Benjamin Johnston" (1864–1952) by Bettina Berch which also contain "epistolary exchanges of lady-love" letters of the then many other famous women such as between Virginia Woolf and Vita Sackville-West, Eleanor Roosevelt and Lorena Hickok, Edna St. Vincent Millay and Edith Wynne Matthison, and Margaret Mead and Ruth Benedict.
 One of Hewitt's letters to Johnston said "I wonder why I expect you to understand me better than most people – is it because I love you so?"
 Based on these letters the author of the biography, asserts that the exchanges were "unswervingly lesbian... hardly straight forward".
 However, some scholars opine that such romantic exchange of letters was not unusual among the woman of the 19th century and consider them as not sensual.
 But many others feel that such writings are a "clue to a greater, if submerged, lesbian subculture".